Chilling audio reveals last moments of San Diego airplane crash: 'Climb immediately'

 The crash left at least two dead and destroyed multiple houses

-Chilling audio between the pilot of the plane that crashed in California on Monday and air traffic control reveals moments of intense alarm and alleged disorientation.
+Chilling audio of the exchange between the pilot of the plane that crashed in California on Monday and air traffic control reveals moments of intense alarm and apparent disorientation.

 "It looks like you are drifting off course.
 Are you correcting?" an air traffic controller is heard asking Dr. Sugata Das, an Arizona cardiologist and pilot of the deadly flight.

-The air traffic controller then became more specific with his commands to Das.
+The air traffic controller then became more specific in his commands to Das.

 SAN DIEGO PLANE CRASH: AT LEAST 2 DEAD, INCLUDING CARDIOLOGIST